 Today I took a break from Diablo III and decided to browse for some awesome games that don’t bear the sigil of a well-known brand, like Blizzard, EA, or Ubisoft.
 And, as you might have guessed, the search pointed me towards Indie Games.

 What are Indie Games?

-If you are not interested too much in ultra-realism and mind bending effects, some indie games can be a great source of entertainment.
-What I appreciate about indie games is the fact that they are not bound by a publisher, so there are no limitations for developers and they can create an environment that they imagined, without having to please the needs of any publisher.
-Also, as opposed to many publisher games, indie games are sometimes free or supported donations.
-But even those that require you to buy them, the price is low, just enough for the developer to make a living after them.
+If you are not interested too much in ultra-realism and mind-bending effects, some indie games can be a great source of entertainment.
+What I appreciate about indie games is the fact that they are not bound by a publisher, so there are no limitations for developers, and they can create an environment that they imagined without having to please the needs of any publisher.
+Also, as opposed to many publisher games, indie games are sometimes free or supported by donations.
+But even for those that require you to buy them, the price is low, just enough for the developer to make a living after them.

 Indie games are becoming more popular

 As publisher games have their own E3 festival, Indie games are presented at the Independent Games Festival, or IGF.
-This is the place you will see many such games, and the best receive prizes for Innovation, Best Mobile Game and so on.
-A great example of a Indie Game is the well known Minecraft.
+This is the place you will see many such games, and the best receive prizes for Innovation, Best Mobile Game, and so on.
+A great example of an Indie Game is the well-known Minecraft.
 The game was created by an independent developer, Markus “Notch” Persson, and now has millions of players around the world.
 Another great example that I really enjoyed was Darwinia.
-A great game that lets you evolve your own world, based on your own preferences.
+A great game that lets you evolve your own world based on your own preferences.